gee-community/geetools/docs/usage/layout.rst

 .. note::

     This object does not exist in the original API.
-It is a custom Placeholder Float class to be used in the :py:meth:`ee.ComputedObject.isInstance <geetools.ComputedObject.isInstance>` method.
+It is a custom Placeholder Float class to be used in the :py:meth:`ee.ComputedObject.isInstance <geetools.ComputedObjectAccessor.isInstance>` method.

 ee.Integer
 ^^^^^^^^^^

 .. note::

     This object does not exist in the original API.
-It is a custom Placeholder Float class to be used in the :py:meth:`ee.ComputedObject.isInstance <geetools.ComputedObject.isInstance>` method.
+It is a custom Placeholder Float class to be used in the :py:meth:`ee.ComputedObject.isInstance <geetools.ComputedObjectAccessor.isInstance>` method.